MatthewBorabo/student2.0/_posts/2023-11-27-CSSE-oop-game-levels.md

       return id.hidden;
     }

+    function clearLocalStorage() {
+    // Clear all local storage data
+    localStorage.clear();

+    // Reload the page to reflect the changes location.reload();
+    }

+    document.getElementById('clearLocalStorage').addEventListener('click', clearLocalStorage);

     // Game Over callback
     async function gameOverCallBack() {
       const id = document.getElementById("gameOver");
       id.hidden = false;

+    // Store whether the game over screen has been shown before const gameOverScreenShown = localStorage.getItem("gameOverScreenShown");

+    // Check if the game over screen has been shown before if (!gameOverScreenShown) {
+      const playerScore = document.getElementById("timeScore").innerHTML;
+      const playerName = prompt(`It took you about ${playerScore} seconds to beat the game you slowpoke!
+Who are you?`);

+    // Retrieve existing player scores from local storage let temp = localStorage.getItem("playerScores");

+    // If there are no existing scores, initialize temp as an empty string if (!temp) {
+        temp = "";
+    }

+    // Append the new player's score to the existing scores temp += playerName + "," + playerScore.toString() + ";";

+    console.log(temp); // Outputs the updated string of player scores

+    // Store the updated player scores back in local storage localStorage.setItem("playerScores", temp);

+    // Set a flag in local storage to indicate that the game over screen has been shown localStorage.setItem("gameOverScreenShown", "true");
+}

       // Use waitForRestart to wait for the restart button click await waitForButton('restartGame');